HMS Dolphin (1751): Second circumnavigation

 Dolphin circumnavigated the world for a second time, under the command of Samuel Wallis.
 Her master's mate, John Gore, was among a number of the crew from Byron's circumnavigation who crewed with Wallis.
 The master on this voyage, George Robertson, subsequently wrote a book The discovery of Tahiti; a journal of the second voyage of H.M.S.
 Dolphin round the world under the command of Captain Wallis, R.N., in the years 1766, 1767, and 1768, written by her master.
 Dolphin sailed in 1766 in the company of HMS Swallow, under the command of Philip Carteret, who had served on Byron's circumnavigation.

+During the circumnavigation, the ship carried a new system for the distillation of fresh water from salt water using heated steam as proposed by James Lind that the Commissioners of the Admiralty had requested the ship trial.

 Dolphin dropped anchor at the peninsula of Tahiti Iti ("small Tahiti", aka Taiarapu) on 17 June 1767 but quickly left to find a better anchorage.
 Wallis chose Matavai Bay on 23 June.
 Although the Spanish had visited the Marquesas Islands in 1595, some 170 years earlier, Wallis officially took possession of Otaheiti, which he named "King George III Island".
 (About a year later, French navigator Louis-Antoine de Bougainville landed at Hitiaa on the opposite side of Tahiti and unaware of Wallis's earlier visit, claimed it for the King of France.)

-Early on a large canoe approached Dolphin and at a signal its occupants launched a storm of stones at the British, who replied with grapeshot.
+Early on, canoes approached Dolphin and at a signal its occupants launched a storm of stones at the British, who replied with grapeshot.
 Dolphin's gunnery cut the canoe in two, killing most of its occupants.
 Wallis then sent his carpenters ashore to cut the eighty-some canoes there in half.
-Eventually, friendly relations were established between the British sailors and the locals.
+Eventually, friendly relations were established between the British sailors and the locals, including Queen Purea.
 The relationships became particularly friendly when the sailors discovered that the women were eager to exchange sex for iron.
 This trade became so extensive that the loss of nails started to threaten Dolphin's physical integrity.